gsulc/out-on-track/README.md

 # out-on-track
 A utility for users to manage a resuorce that is simultaneously available to all users.
+A utility for users to manage a resuorce that is simultaneously available to all users.
+Users notify their intent to participate and when they have stopped using the resource.
+This project is geared towards track-day enthusiasts to manage track usage in an ad-hock fashion when there is no schedule.